Donate: Dear Blondie Bobcat Documentary

 A Documentary Film |

-For over a decade, a wild bobcat named Blondie has been raising litters of kittens in in the East Bay Area of California – at the northernmost edge of connected Diablo Range habitat before Interstate 580.
-Her story is one of extraordinary resilience.
+Since I was 14, I’ve been watching a wild bobcat named Blondie in the East Bay Area of California, right up against Interstate 580.
+In the last decade, she’s raised 22 kittens.
+Her story is one of extraordinary resilience in an urban landscape.
 It is also the story of the community that formed around her.

 THE FILM

-Dear Blondie is a 30-40 minute natural history documentary following Blondie through a decade of survival in one of California’s most rapidly changing urban-wildland landscapes.
+Dear Blondie is a 30-40 minute natural history documentary following Blondie through a decade of survival in a rapidly changing landscape.
 Now at ten years old – extraordinarily old for a wild bobcat – Blondie is raising what may be her final litter, with two of her three kittens already lost to the threats that face urban wildlife every day: vehicle collisions and anticoagulant rodenticide poisoning.

 THE DIABLO RANGE CONNECTION

-The East Bay Area of California occupies a critical ecological position: the northernmost connected stretch of Diablo Range habitat before Interstate 580 cuts off movement to the north.
+The Diablo Range of California is incredibly ecologically important.
+It stretches from the East San Francisco Bay Area all the way to the Salinas Valley Area.
+However, the area Blondie lives in is the northernmost connected stretch of Diablo Range habitat before Interstate 580 cuts off movement to the north.
 This makes the local wildlife population especially vulnerable to habitat isolation.
 Without connectivity to the broader Diablo Range ecosystem, animals like Blondie face inbreeding, reduced genetic diversity, and local extinction.
-Her territory is not pristine wilderness – it is suburban California, where vineyards meet strip malls and wildlife corridors thread between subdivisions.
-Yet she has persisted here across a decade, raising 22 kittens across 8 litters.
+Her territory represents suburban California, where vineyards meet strip malls.
+Yet she has persisted here across a decade.

 UNPRECEDENTED DOCUMENTATION